AstroPlant/astroplant-backend/README.md

 purposes: Docker Compose and a [NixOS](https://nixos.org) container.

 ## Docker Compose
-A Docker Compose file to launch a development back-end including the web front-end is available in the `./docker` subdirectory.
+A Docker Compose file to launch a development backend including the web front-end is available in the `./docker` subdirectory.

 To get started quickly, run: